 - Supplying our medical and healthcare services and products to you.
 Your personal data is required in order for us to enter into a contract with you for the provision of our services and products as requested by you.

-- To meet your healthcare needs: personalising and tailoring our services and products for you, for example providing services that are age-appropriate and vaccines that are licensed for specific age groups only.
+- To meet your healthcare needs: personalising and tailoring our services and products for you, for example providing services that are age-appropriate or for specific age groups only.

 - Communicating with you.
-This may include responding to emails or calls from you; at your request sending you reports and results from recent medical or healthcare consultations; sending you reminder and recall appointment letters when products have expired or been replaced and/or services are next due
+This may include responding to emails or calls from you; at your request sending you reports and results from recent consultations; sending you reminder and recall appointment letters when products have expired or been replaced and/or services are next due

 - Supplying you with information by email and/or post.
-With your permission and/or where permitted by law, we may use your personal data for our marketing purposes, which may include contacting you by email and/or post with health information, news, and offers on our products and/or services.
+With your permission and/or where permitted by law, we may use your personal data to contact you by email and/or post with health information, news, and offers on our products and/or services.
 You will not be sent any unlawful marketing or spam.
-We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out by emailing firstname.lastname@example.org or writing to The Fleet Street Clinic, 29 Fleet Street, London EC4Y 1AA
+We will always work to fully protect your rights and comply with our obligations under the UK GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out by emailing email@example.com or writing to Whitby & Co, 29 Fleet Street, London EC4Y 1AA.

 We will not keep your personal data for any longer than is necessary in light of the reason(s) for which it was first collected.
 Your personal data will therefore be kept for the following periods (or, where there is no fixed period, the following factors will be used to determine how long it is kept):

-- Your medical and healthcare data will be retained for a minimum period of 10 years as part of our duty of care and good medical practice as defined by the British Medical Association to retain such records and not destroy them
+- Your medical and healthcare data will usually be retained for a minimum period of 10 years as part of our duty of care and good medical practice as defined by the GOC to retain such records and not destroy them.

 - Payment information will not be retained for longer than 6 months for accounting purposes.
 Credit card security numbers will be deleted as soon as payment is made and confirmed as received.